-All Modules
+All Modules¶

-Python Fundamentals
+Python Fundamentals¶

 Python Basics - Comprehensions

-Python Basics - Control Flow
+Python Basics - Dates and Times

-Python Basics - Functions
+Python Basics - Essential Libraries

 This utility teaches Python functions - the building blocks of modular, reusable code.
 Learn to write efficient trading algorithms and financial tools using proper function design.

-Python Basics – NumPy
+Python Basics - Imports and Modules

 Covers the NumPy primitives that appear in virtually every quant codebase — from vectorised return calculations to portfolio variance via the quadratic form.
 All examples use realistic financial data so the connection between the NumPy API and actual quant work is immediate.